andynguyen20/risc-cpu/README.md

 32'b0_0000000100_0_00000000_00001_1101111 // jal  x1, +8
 ```

-In this example, we jump and link immediately from the first instruction address (0) to an offset of 8 bytes and save the next instruction after the 0, (4 bytes) into register 1.
+In this example, we jump and link immediately from the first instruction address (0) to an offset of 8 bytes and save the next instruction after the 0, (0x4) into register 1.
 (This instruction also uses a left shift for the offset incremented by the program counter, take a look at bit 23, it represents a 4-byte address, but our program uses 8-bytes.
 This is the same idea with the last instruction where the lowest bit in the immediate field (1) is shifted left so that the smallest increment you can put into the program counter is 4 bytes).
 Check out the machine code [**here**](https://github.com/andynguyen20/risc-cpu/blob/main/risc-cpu/risc-cpu.srcs/sources_1/new/jal_demo.mem)

 ![alt text](img/waveform12.png)